titoirfan/titoirfan.github.io/docs/projects/balancing.md

 ![](../resources/projects/balancing/balancing_top.png){ width="560" }
 /// caption
-The robot's main electric circuitry which consists of an Arduino Nano, an MPU9250 IMU, and an L298N motor driver
+The robot's main electric circuitry, consisting of an Arduino Nano, an MPU9250 IMU, and an L298N motor driver
 ///

 The robot uses an **Arduino Nano** as its main computing unit and an **MPU9250** IMU as its orientation sensor.
 The robot is actuated by a pair of **JGA25** brushed DC motors controlled by an **L298N** motor driver.
 The gyroscope and accelerometer sensor readings from the IMU are fed into a **complementary filter** to estimate the robot's orientation.